adrianvla/intelligent-subtitles/README.md

 # How To Use

 The app should automatically modify the subtitles on the fly.
 To modify settings, right-click on the subtitles to open a context menu.

+# Troubleshooting
+The python script may crash with the following message: `No valid cards found, maybe you have selected the wrong deck?`.
+To resolve this problem, you may want to select the correct flashcard deck in anki (the selected deck will automatically be highlighted).
+The japanese variant of `intelligent-subtitles` only supports Core 2K/6K for now (tested deck: `Core 2k/6k Optimized JP Vocab (JouzuJuls)`).
+The python script may crash unexpectedly on startup; if so, check if you have already opened Anki and that AnkiConnect is running.

+The definitions may take a really long time to load if you have a poor connection.

 # TODO
 - Stats